hski-github/spotfire-kanban/README.md

 ## To Do's

-- Use https://popper.js.org for configure dialog
+- Use https://popper.js.org or https://atomiks.github.io/tippyjs for configure dialog
 - Add configure button for order of columns and default columns
 - Sort cards alphabetically per column
 - Render hierarchy with tree for headers using SVG like in prototype